kingboyk/Serilog.NodaTime/README.md

 # Usage
 Reference the `Serilog.NodaTime` package or project, and add `using Serilog.NodaTime` to your .cs file.

-Configure Serilog to support NodaTime tyepes by calling `.ConfigureForNodaTime` on the `LoggerConfiguration` instance:
+Configure Serilog to support NodaTime types by calling `.ConfigureForNodaTime` on the `LoggerConfiguration` instance:

 `.ConfigureForNodaTime(DateTimeZoneProviders.Tzdb)`